Enoch79/alx-low_level_programming/0x02-functions_nested_loops/README.md

-printing _putchar, followed by a new line
+printing a file followed by a new line